ahmedbadawy4/llm-pii-shield/README.md

   - `total_requests`
   - `pii_counts` (per type)
   - `recent_events` (up to `limit`, with request id/timestamp/model/latency/lengths/pii_types)
+- `limit` is clamped between 1 and 100.
-- Designed for internal dashboards or debugging; avoid exposing publicly without auth.
+- **Security:** Designed for internal dashboards or debugging.
+Do not expose `/admin/stats` publicly without authentication or network restrictions, even though it only returns metadata.

 Simple UI
 ---------